Lyznfin/dice_roller/README.md

 # Dice Roller

-First time trying react js
-its a.. dice roller, classic isnt it
+First time trying react js.
+Its a.. dice roller, classic isnt it